hasanmoudud/geocompr/main.md

 This general overview already points out the differences between R's CLI and desktop GIS.
 However, there is more: dedicated GIS software provides hundreds of geoalgorithms that are simply missing in R.
-The good news is that 'GIS bridges' enable the access to these with the comfort of the R command line.^[ An early use of the term 'bridge' referred the coupling of R with GRASS [@neteler_open_2008].
+The good news is that 'GIS bridges' enable the access to these with the comfort of the R command line.
+An early use of the term 'bridge' referred the coupling of R with GRASS [@neteler_open_2008].
 Roger Bivand elaborated on this in his talk "Bridges between GIS and R", delivered at the 2016 GEOSTAT summer school (see http://spatial.nhh.no/misc/).
 <!-- The resulting slides can be found on Roger's personal website at [http://spatial.nhh.no/misc](http://spatial.nhh.no/misc/?C=M;O=D) in the file -->
 <!-- `geostat_talk16.zip`. -->
-]

 The R language was originally designed as an interface to and extension of other languages, especially C and FORTRAN, to enable access to statistical algorithms in a user-friendly and intuitive read-evaluate-print loop (REPL) [@chambers_extending_2016].
 R was not originally intended to be a GIS.